This page is a list of all the details of all the repair orders that you have created in the system.

 Once you have clicked on the button, it will redirect you to a new page.

-Enter the details of the repair order.
-You do not need to add details to “total in parts” and “total in labor” when you create the repair order, this can be added in later when the vehicles return.
-This form can also customize to add and remove details to suit your company needs.
+Enter the details of the repair order, here you will be able to input all the information you need about that repair order including images, notes, and also the price that repair may have taken.
+You do not need to add details to “total in parts” and “total in labor” when you create the repair order, this can be added later when the vehicles return.
+This form can also customize to add and remove details to suit your company’s needs.
 You can learn how to do so by following this link here.
-The link will take you to the form builder article to learn more about the system’s form builder tool.

 After you have keyed in the details correctly, click the blue “Save” button, highlighted in orange in the picture below.
 When the vehicle has returned, you can key in the rest of the details and click the same blue “Save” button to update the repair order.